flakrimjusufi/todoapp/README.md

 docker-compose up
 ~~~~

-You should see an output in terminal:
+Once the docker-compose is finished, you should see an output in terminal:

 ~~~
 Starting server in http://localhost:8088